 How do I prepare for my meeting with the Notary?

-- read the documents you have been sent and make sure you understand what they say,
+- Read and be familiar with the documents you have been sent and make sure you understand what they say

 What does the Notary do at my appointment?